gabrielrih/sqlpinger/README.md

 ![available cli parameters](.docs/cli_parameters.png)

-> Be careful when using the default authentication option `azure-ad`.
+> Be careful when using the authentication option `azure-ad`.
 It will open a window prompting you to enter your credentials.
 However, this prompt may appear at any point during the tool's execution.
 If you miss it and don't complete the authentication, the tool will get stuck.

 ## Example output